More flooding expected even as Venetians mop up, wring out after high tide

 VENICE, Italy — Even as they started to pick through the destruction wrought by unusually high tides earlier this week, Venetians on Thursday braced for more devastating flooding.

-The tide is predicted to reach almost five feet on Friday — less than the 6 feet 2 inches it hit on Tuesday, but still exceptionally high.
+The tide is predicted to reach almost 5 feet Friday — less than the 6 feet 2 inches it hit Tuesday, but still exceptionally high.

 And much damage has already been done, with salty seawater seeping into centuries-old brickwork, floorboards and countless other nooks and crannies.
 The prospect of mopping up, wringing out and putting their lives back together again is a daunting one for many Venetians who, while used to flooding, were not prepared for the onslaught.

-“We went away for two days and what happens is that six years of sacrifice and work and love for what we’re doing was just washed away in a flood,” said Valencia Colomo, sloshing around her antiques art store in knee-high rubber boots and waders.
+“We went away for two days and what happens is that six years of sacrifice and work and love for what we’re doing was just washed away in a flood,” Valencia Colomo said, sloshing around her antiques art store in knee-high rubber boots and waders.
 “We’ve come back to nothing.”

-Colombo’s store looks like a bomb hit.
-Her wares sit partly submerged in a few inches of remaining seawater the force of which smashed apart furniture, carried away stock and somehow managed to move the location of the property’s stairs.
+Colombo’s store wares sit partly submerged in a few inches of remaining seawater, the force of which smashed apart furniture, carried away stock and somehow managed to move the location of the property’s stairs.

 The water level was two inches shy of matching the highest levels on record — the devastating 6 feet 4 inches surge of November 1966.